 However, explorers from Europe first arrived in the area in 1802, led by Lieutenant John Murray, and Captain Matthew Flinders, who arrived a few months later.
 However, it was not until 1836 that permanent settlements began with the arrival of squatters in Whale Head, today known as Shortland's Bluff.

 The sale of land also began in 1853, and it was the year that Queenscliff got the name it has, after Lieutenant Charles La Trobe, renamed it in honor of Queen Victoria.

 Although it was originally a fishing village, Queenscliff turned into a crucial cargo port, docking steamships trading at the nearby, Port Philip.
 The construction of the two lighthouses; High and Low Lights also played a key part in turning Queenscliff into an important trading location, with a life boat service, a pier and pilot service jetty meeting the needs of traders.

-A tramway was installed around 1860, and the pier extended to hold bigger vessels, and it was also around this time that a huge number of immigrants moved in due to the gold rush.
-By 1879, a railway line, going to Geelong opened, although it is no longer used, it is one of the major tourist attractions in Bellarine, travelling between Queenscliff and Drysdale.
+A tramway was installed around 1860, and the pier extended to hold bigger vessels, and it was also around this time that a huge number of immigrants arrived due to the gold rush.
+By 1879 a railway line from South Geelong was opened to service Fort Queenscliff.
+The Queenscliff branch was closed by the Victorian Railways in 1976.
+The section between Drysdale and Queenscliff was regauged in 1979 - 1980 by the Geelong Steam Preservation Society to create The Bellarine Railway, a heritage service which is now one of the major tourist attractions on the Bellarine.

 Queenscliff also played an important role in the war, after a battery was made at Shortland's Bluff, and it was meant to defend Port Philip.
 Today, Fort Queenscliff is one of the main attractions in the area, and a museum with a detailed history makes part of the must see sights in this seaside town.